icecube/icetray-public/cmake/resources/docs/community_supported/arch_linux.rst

 .. note::

-   If you are on a machine that has more than one core, you can increase the speed that AUR packages are compiled by enableing parallel builds: add ``MAKEFLAGS="-j$(nproc)"`` to your ``makepkg.conf`` before compiling.
+   If you are on a machine that has more than one core, you can increase the speed that AUR packages are compiled by enabling parallel builds: add ``MAKEFLAGS="-j$(nproc)"`` to your ``makepkg.conf`` before compiling.

-Base Dependancies
+Base Dependencies
 -----------------

 First install the basic dependencies::